 - Hold RSE activities in your local school or education setting using ideas from our RSE day ideas lists

 - Use social media, such as twitter, to share your RSE activities with pride and confidence – follow @RSE_day and use the hashtags #RSEday and #RSEtogether

 - Nominate excellent teachers of RSE for the RSE Teaching Awards 2020.
-Nominations will open in Spring 2020.
+Deadline 5 June 2020.

 - Tell your local community about your RSE activities through a newsletter, web-site update, local newspaper or other media